inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Wi Receiver:
 	The other directional signal in Harvard's offensive machine is senior Phil Yip, who is very fast.
 Yip is so fast that he has set a record for being fast.
-Expect to see Yip elu all pursuers and make it into the endzone five or six times, his average for a game.
+Expect to see Yip elu all rsuers and  it into the endzone five or six times, his average for a game.
 Yip, nicknamed "fumblefingers" and "you asshole" by his teammates, hopes to carry the ball with him at least one of th times.